tmfg/mmtis-national-access-point/docs/transit-changes/README.md

 A static list of holiday dates is defined in `transit-changes/static-holidays`.
 Operation to import an additional list of holiday date definitions may be triggered via the admin user on the admin UI.
+Import downloads a list of dates in CSV format from an external source, refer to `fetch-new-exception-csv`.
 Results are stored into database `detection-holidays`. `detection-holidays` is prioritized, if empty then logic falls back to the static list.

 ## Notes for developers